 Quality of the evidence

 The overall quality of evidence for all of our key outcomes was low, due to serious limitations of study design and the limited amount of data.
-Thus, we are uncertain about the effects of oral isotretinoin on people with acne.
+Thus, the identified clinical trials neither support nor challenge the established place of oral isotretinoin in acne treatment.

 Evidence was low-quality for most assessed outcomes.

-We are unsure if isotretinoin improves acne severity compared with standard oral antibiotic and topical treatment when assessed by a decrease in total inflammatory lesion count, but it may slightly improve physician-assessed acne severity.
-Only one serious adverse event was reported in the isotretinoin group, which means we are uncertain of the risk of serious adverse effects; however, isotretinoin may result in more minor adverse effects.
+We did not find any clear evidence from RCTs that isotretinoin improves acne severity compared with standard oral antibiotic and topical treatment when assessed by a decrease in total inflammatory lesion count, but it may slightly improve physician-assessed acne severity.
+Only one serious adverse event was reported in the isotretinoin group, which means we are uncertain of the risk of serious adverse effects; however, isotretinoin may result in increased minor adverse effects.

 Evidence quality was lessened due to imprecision and attrition bias.
-Further studies should ensure clearly reported long- and short-term standardised assessment of improvement in total inflammatory lesion counts, participant-reported outcomes, and full safety accounts.
-Oral isotretinoin for acne that has not responded to oral antibiotics plus topical agents needs further assessment, as well as different dose/regimens of oral isotretinoin in acne of all severities.
+Further studies should ensure clearly reported long- and short-term standardised assessment of improvement in total inflammatory lesion counts, participant-reported outcomes, and safety.
+Oral isotretinoin is a well-established treatment for severe acne, and for acne that has not responded to oral antibiotics plus topical agents.
+The clinical trial evidence for oral isotretinoin conducted around 30 years ago was low quality.
+Further trials are needed to evaluate different dose/regimens of oral isotretinoin in acne of all severities.

 Acne vulgaris, a chronic inflammatory disease of the pilosebaceous unit associated with socialisation and mental health problems, may affect more than 80% of teenagers.
-Isotretinoin is the only drug that targets all primary causal factors of acne; however, it may cause adverse effects.
+Isotretinoin is widely recognised as a very effective treatment for severe acne; however, it may cause adverse effects.

 To assess efficacy and safety of oral isotretinoin for acne vulgaris.